ValerioB88/CNNs-Invariances/README.md

 ## 1. Train each network
 This is done in `./code/experiments/transformations/shapenet_fulltrain.py`.
-This script uses ML_framework, my experimental framework, which accepts a multitude of parameters to control all aspects of training.
+This script uses ML_framework, a custom experimental framework, which accepts a multitude of parameters to control all aspects of training.

-To replicate the paper (with the ShapeNet x 50 objs) you can simply call `run_pipeline_SN_multiobj_simple`.
+To replicate the paper you can simply call `./code/experiments/transformations/run_pipeline_SN_multiobj_simple`.
 This will run all the networks with all the transformations for all seeds.
-However, this may take too long and is not ideal.
+This will run 9 (networks) * 3 (seeds) * 7 (transformation conditions) = 189 experiments, which may be too long.

 To run parallel jobs you can check the `./code/experiments/transformations/run_pipeline_SN_multiobj_parallel`.
-I use a `job_manager.py` to send multiple jobs and run them one after another across several gpus (3 in the script).
+It uses a `job_manager.py` to send multiple jobs and run them one after another across several gpus (3 in the script).
 This speeds up the training a lot, but I haven't tested it on other machines.

-If you just want to try to run it with one network, you can use something like this:
+If you just want to run a single condition (one network on one transformation), you can use something like this:

 `python code/shapenet_fulltrain.py --network_name samediffnet -transform v --exp_max_obj 50 --shapenet_folder ShapeNet2DNomat_50objs --seed 1`